TAKING MEASUREMENTS & 3 ESSENTIAL CHECKS

 Since I use the laser for a lot more than just checking ceilings and hanging rails, it has been money well spent for me.

-Put it up and forget and forgt about it.
+Put it up and forget about it.

 Before digging in and spending money on this pole, I clipped my (first) laser to a few suspension rails resting on something high in the corner of the room.
 Sounds time-consuming and complicated, right?
 Well, it was.